-The fiscal and monetary policies are critical topic, which a layperson should be aware of and understand their significance, impacts and objects, since such policies generally reflect on the individual’s day-to-day affairs including feeling of price hikes, difficulty in obtaining a loan or imposition of new taxes, etc.
+The fiscal and monetary policies are critical topics, which a layperson should be aware of and understand their significance, impacts, and objects, since such policies generally reflect on the individual’s day-to-day affairs including a feeling of price hikes, difficulty in obtaining a loan or imposition of new taxes, etc.

-The implementation of fiscal and monetary policies by a state is intended to achieve the economic stability, which means realizing a higher rate of economic growth in view of prices stability and full utilization of resources and expenses.
+The implementation of fiscal and monetary policies by a state is intended to achieve economic stability, which means realizing a higher rate of economic growth in view of price stability and full utilization of resources and expenses.

-The fiscal policy basically refers to the utilization or regulation employed by the State, represented by Ministry of Finance, in directing its economic programs.
-The fiscal policy tools include the government spending and taxes.
+The fiscal policy basically refers to the utilization of regulation employed by the State, represented by the Ministry of Finance, in directing its economic programs.
+The fiscal policy tools include government spending and taxes.

-An appropriate fiscal policy to control the inflation resulting from increase in demand can be attained through increasing taxes, reducing governmental spending or both…
+An appropriate fiscal policy to control the inflation resulting from an increase in demand can be attained through increasing taxes, reducing government spending or both…

 A tax increase may lead to decreasing the individuals’ purchasing power, which would result in reducing consumer spending; a component of overall expenditure.
 Therefore, a decrease in consumer spending will trigger a drop in overall expenditure, which would eliminate inflation in many cases, even if this occurs at different rates.